 - 1. Take your dishes, silverware, etc., out of the sink by the end of each day or they will be tossed. - 2.
 NO FOOD OR DRINK on the carpeted areas. - 3.
 Promptly clean up all spills, crumbs, etc., from the counters, tables and floors. - 4.
 Throw away all garbage and be sure that it gets thrown into the proper waste receptacles. - 5.
-Do not leave things in the refrigerator or freezer after 5 p.m. on Friday, or they will be tossed. - 6.
-Remember to pay for your coffee and tea (25 cents per cup). - 7.
+Do not leave things in the refrigerator or freezer after 5 p.m. on Friday, or they will be tossed. - 7.
 Please wash and put away any dishware and utensils that you use.